 This MSc course is aimed primarily at people with mechanical or aerospace engineering degrees.
 However, well qualified and motivated applicants with other degrees (for example electronics) will be considered.
 The admissions criteria will allow such individuals but they will be encouraged to undertake a suitably amended syllabus to ensure they acquire the necessary base skills.

-Upper second class honours degree (2:1 or equivalent) in Engineering, Mathematics, Physical Sciences or a related subject.
+Upper second class honours degree (2:1 or an equivalent standard in other qualifications approved by the University) in Engineering, Mathematics, Physical Sciences or a related subject.
 Those candidates with relevant employment experience will be considered if they do not meet the requirements.
 Applications are assessed individually, and any candidates who do not match the standard profile but who have appropriate academic qualifications and/or industry experience are encouraged to apply.

 English Language requirements